ad1tyaaa/100days/round-1.md

 **Progress :** Did a revision of Pointers and related topics.
 That's it.

 **FInal Thoguhts :** I did not study for a couple of days, as I wasn't well.
 But, Today I started revision of Pointers.
 I will continue doing Pointers Revision for 1-2 more days, before I start Recursion.

+## Update (27 November 2023)

+So, I have been studying for the last few days, but, I have struggle with being regular once again.
+I started Recursions, even.
+I hadn't been updating the repository, and that partly was as well contributing to me slaking off, I think.
+I decided that I will revise Arrays, and solve it's problems as well, and I'll do it while studying new topics. ut, I havn't been able to manage 2-3 things instead of just 1 proprly.

+Right now, I want to continue studying DSA, and revise old topics (ones I'm not too confident in), and also solve COding Problems.
+But, I have been strugging with that.
+And, I also started doing Kotlin language as well.
+It's not something I have to put too much time in, but, I feel drained after doing only a little bit of studying, and then I don't do all the things I planned to do.
+And, has been the biggest problem with my studying, I think.
+I have to find out how I'm supposed to fix that.

+I am thinking I'll list out what are the things I first of all want to do :
+- Revise sorting algorithms, before I start with recutrsions, as I know there are going be a few new sorting algorithms I'll learn in Recursions. **I want to do this before I start Recursions**
+- Revise entirety of Array, I think the toughest part in it is still going to be Binary Search. 😣
+- If possible look into this Energy Drain thing.
+How do I prevent it from happening so fast...

+So, that's the things I can think of right now.
+Maybe, I remember someting later.
+I'll update the repo then.
+That's it for now.
+I'm going to start doing a revision, firstly of Sorting Algorithms, from today.
+And, even though I did start rcursions, I'll start from recursions once again.
+This'll also end the backlog on my repo.

+That's it for now.